nelson-n/nelson-n.github.io/_posts/2023-01-01-Map-Takeaways.md

 It is important that words and knowledge are approached with an understanding of what these objects truly are.
 They are aesthetic objects, and should ultimately be enjoyed as such.
 While these objects can take on great meaning in the realm of the human, they should be stripped of all meaning when tarrying in the realm of the Universal.
 Where one tries to mingle the profound and the banal, the disappointed man speaks.

 - Given that knowledge and words go to 0, value knowledge for its aesthetic beauty.
 Clarity to optimize over food, music, views, etc, this is all that matters when words go to 0.
 There is no point in understanding, just feel.

+## Intelligence = Modeling = Compression

+*Note: Is this at odds with the earlier statement, "Advancements in knowledge may be considered beautiful in that they represent a more accurate model of the patterns that the Universe produces".

+Intelligence is the ability to model the patterns produced by the Universe, and compression is the means by which modeling occurs.
+By logical extension, intelligence is the ability to compress.
+The takeaway from this is that it is all about modeling.
+Everything from human vision to conciousness to multiparameter algorithms to y = ax + b are models specified in a given language to compress the patterns generated by the Universe.
+That which compresses the most is the most intelligent.
+If one seeks the aesthetic value of intelligence as an aspect of their Global Aesthetics, then they should focus on the set of models that compress the patterns of the Universe the most.

+Talk about beauty of that which is most difficult to compress: ocean waves.

 ## The Universe Individuated